EnableX/One-to-One-Video-Chat-Sample-Cordova-Application/README.md

                exclude("META-INF/*.kotlin_module")
              }

-### iOS
+### IOS

         After adding Cordova Enablex plugin please add ios project as below command

         cordova platform add ios

         It will install all dependency enableX library through Pod.
-After that go to your iOS project folder and open your xcode , setup your certificate and then build the app either command line or through xcode.
+After that go to your iOS project folder and open your xcode , set up your certificate and then build the app either command line or through xcode.

 #### 1.1.7 To remove Enalex Cordova plugin